 2. Approval of minutes of Regular Board meeting on February 15, 2022 as presented.
 Passed 4-0.

-3. Correspondence and Announcements: Central Lake Residents have an Election on May 3, 2022.
+3. Correspondence and Announcements: Central Lake PUBLIC SCHOOL DISTRICT AND CHAREM INTERMEDIATE DISTRICT WILL have an Election on May 3, 2022.
 Absentee Voter guidelines reviewed by Clerk.
 Elk Rapids Superintendent of Schools has requested to be put on agenda to speak to Bond in the future.

 4. (M/S) B. Cook/J. Merchant motion to accept the agenda as presented.
 No Discussion.
 Passed 4-0.